|Patching Information||Targets BIN/Cue (Disc Based)|

 All in all, Suikoden is an SRPG that shouldn’t be missed.
 Fans of games such as FFVI would feel right at home here, and may even enjoy it more than such a large classic.

 This translations is based in the original Pablito’s/Vagrant Traducciones patch Not only typos, but also translations error and pointers has been changed, to enhance the translation.
 Not only the English script was used to translate - sites like SuikoSource, Legend of Localization and Gensopedia were consulted as well.
+And now, thanks to Pyriel, this translation also have fixed Clay Guardian and Guardian of Earth spells, both broken in the original PAL and NTSC game.

 ROM / ISO Information: